 MENTAL HEALTH SERVICES

-Adams County Head Start firmly believes that the social-emotional well-being and mental health of each child and family, is critical to lifelong success in education and in life.
+Classroom staff, along with the Mental Health Specialist, will provide daily classroom lessons on social and emotional development through the Second Step Curriculum and the Child Protection Unit.
 Staff will work with families to address concerns in the areas of social-emotional development, behavioral concerns, and mental health.
 Head Start staff will ask for information from the family regarding observations, concerns, and information about your child’s mental health.
 We will share classroom observations, appropriate responses to behaviors, and ways to strengthen nurturing, supportive environments and relationships in the home and at school.

-If you have any questions regarding the mental health of your child or a family member, you may talk to your child’s teacher or family engagement worker, or the Mental Health Coordinator.
-The Mental Health Coordinator can be reached at (717) 337-1337 ext 229.
+If you have any questions regarding the mental health of your child or a family member, you may talk to your child’s teacher or family engagement worker, or the Mental Health Specialist.

 Classrooms are available in the following areas: